Unsub Extender: a Python-based web application for visualizing Unsub data: Significance of this Project

 \subsection{Unsub Extender}

-\textbf{Unsub Extender} is a Python-based web application which takes a standard Unsub \texttt{.csv} export file as input and automates the creation of interactive plots and data visualizations to help libraries better understand their Unsub data \citep{UnsubExtender}.
-It is freely available at \url{https://unsubextender.lib.iastate.edu}, and the source code is posted on GitHub \citep{UE_Github}.
+\textbf{Unsub Extender} is a Python-based web application which takes a standard Unsub \texttt{.csv} export file as input and automates the creation of interactive plots and data visualizations \citep{UnsubExtender}.
+These graphs help libraries better understand their Unsub data so they can model different scenarios, make more informed cancellation decisions, and view those decisions in the wider context of the overall journal package to help assess if their conclusions are consistent.
+It is freely available at \url{https://unsubextender.lib.iastate.edu}, and the source code is openly posted at the project's GitHub repository \citep{UE_Github}.

 The tool launches with a sample Unsub dataset so users can explore the set of twelve pre-made standard plots, or they may upload an actual data file to quickly populate the graphs with their live data.
 Figure \ref{fig:full_screenshot} shows a screenshot of the main landing page of the site, with the logo, summary data table, left-hand filtering sidebar, and scatter plot of Weighted Usage (from Equation \ref{eq:weighteduse}) vs. subscription cost for each journal.